invertase/react-native-firebase/docs/core/config-default-app.md

 ### Enable Database Persistence

-Enabling database persistence (setPersistence) via JS for the default is no longer supported.
-This breaking change was added in v3 to prevent several race condition issues.
+Enabling database persistence (setPersistence) via JS for the default app is no longer supported.
+This breaking change was added in v3 to prevent several race condition issues around.

 You can still however easily enable this natively for the default app instance: